mc-cat-tty/MSP430-display/README.md

 To use this library you have to `#include "display7x4.h"`

 ### Requirements and Building
-The `display7x4.c` library contains no external dependencies, it only requires one of the following compler to be built successfully:
+The `display7x4.c` library contains no external dependencies, it only requires one of the following compiler to be built successfully:
  - GNU for msp430f5529
  - TI compiler for msp430f5529
+These compilers have been tested and they work fine with the functions in the library.

 I suggest you to work on either CCS or IAR environments

 ### How to use it
 Keep in mind to call the `init()` function before using any function defined in the library.
 This function is meant to initialize all the pins needed by the other functions.
+After that you can do whatever you want.

 ##  Running the tests
 First of all, you can test if the environment is configurated properly by running the `main.c` program.